 \subsection{SUSY localization formula}

-In this section, we explain the SUSY localization formula for BPS loop operators in 4d \(\mathcal{N}=2\) supersymmetric gauge theory on \(S^1 \times \mathbb{R}^3\) \cite{Ito:2011ea}.
-The vacuum expectation value (vev) of a BPS loop operator \(L_{({\bm p},{\bm q})}\) is defined by a supersymmetric index:
+In this section, we explain the SUSY localization formula for BPS loop operators in 4d \(\mathcal{N}=2\) SUSY gauge theory on \(S^1 \times \mathbb{R}^3\) \cite{Ito:2011ea}.
+The vacuum expectation value (VEV) of a BPS loop operator \(L_{({\bm p},{\bm q})}\) is defined by the following supersymmetric index: